itstanany/Odontoo-Connect/README.md

 ### Hi there 👋

-## This is a public mirror of a private repository of Odontoo App which you can find at Google Play store [HERE](https://play.google.com/store/apps/details?id=com.tanany365.odontoo) "Currently under review"
+## This is a public mirror of a private repository of Odontoo App which you can find at Google Play store [HERE](https://play.google.com/store/apps/details?id=com.tanany365.odontoo)

 <h1 align="center">Odontoo Connect</h1>